jackwimbish/retreat-platform/retreat_platform_overview.md

 5. **Event Calendar:** A calendar for group events.
 Admins should be able to post to the calendar, participants should be able to view.

-6. **Notifications:** A notification system to alert admins and participants of new issue reports booking confirmations, and calendar events.
+6. **Email Notifications:** A notification system to alert admins and participants of new issue reports.

 ## 6. Measures of Success